-Mary Wayte Pool has been a central part of the Mercer Island community since 1972—serving Mercer Island High School swim, dive, and water polo teams, a local club team, and community members who use the pool for swim lessons, lap swim, and fitness classes.
+Mary Wayte Pool has been a central part of the Mercer Island community since 1972, serving Mercer Island High School’s swim, dive, and water polo teams, a local club team, and community members who use the pool for swim lessons, lap swimming, and fitness classes.

-In 2011, the Mercer Island School District took over ownership and operations from King County, and has since managed the pool in partnership with Olympic Cascade Aquatics.
-To extend the life of the aging facility and improve the user experience, the District launched a major two-phase renovation—the largest investment in the pool’s history—delivered through a progressive design-build [PDB] partnership with GLY and Miller Hayashi Architects.
+In 2011, the Mercer Island School District assumed ownership and operations from King County and has since managed the facility in partnership with Olympic Cascade Aquatics.
+To extend the life of the aging pool and enhance the user experience, the District launched a major renovation—the largest investment in the pool’s history—delivered through a progressive design build partnership with GLY and Miller Hayashi Architects.

-Funded by $2 million from the community-approved Capital & Technology Levy and a $2 million King County grant, the PDB team completed Phase 1 in September 2025 following a brief summer closure.
-Key improvements include a resurfaced fiberglass pool liner, updated locker rooms and restrooms, a reconfigured lobby with an ADA-compliant viewing area, new check-in reception and office space, interior and exterior painting, and new water fountains and bottle fillers funded by local grants and community support.
+Funded by a community approved Capital & Technology Levy and a King County grant, the project delivered a comprehensive series of upgrades.
+Improvements include a resurfaced fiberglass pool liner, updated locker rooms and restrooms, a reconfigured lobby with an ADA compliant viewing area, a new check in reception and office space, new water fountains, bottle fillers, and pool equipment, refreshed interior and exterior paint, new acoustic panels, epoxy flooring, and exterior building repairs.

-This renovation reflects the shared commitment of the School District, King County, and the City of Mercer Island to maintain Mary Wayte Pool as a safe, accessible, and vibrant space for the entire community for many years to come.
+This renovation reflects the shared commitment of the School District, King County, and the City of Mercer Island to maintain Mary Wayte Pool as a safe, accessible, and vibrant community asset for many years to come.

 Owner